magnatronus/magnium/README.md

 - assets

+## 1.2 Update
+- The transpiler now uses babel-core.
+This  means there is no need to do an npm install ech time the transpile is run which makes it fast- er and more informative in case or errors.
+- **promises.core.min.js** is now deprecated and will be removed from the next version (if you use it anywhere just remove the import statement from your code), Promises will still work.

 # Using Magnium
 Magnium provides a simple framework that allows Titanium projects to be written using ES6.
 It does this by using it's own custom project structure that is transpiled into a standard Titanium classic project that can then be run on  simulator, device or compiled for distro using the Titanium CLI.
 Below is a quick overview of the steps to do this, all commands should be run in a Terminal.